ESG

 Scope 3 is the most confusing and difficult to understand category, and it’s also usually the largest of the three.

-Examples of scope 1, 2, and 3 emissions for logistics companies
+Examples of scope 1, 2, and 3 emissions for the logistics industry

 To help make these clearer in a real world setting, here are examples of each for a mid-sized last-mile delivery company with a mixed fleet of ICE and electric vehicles, three rented depots, one of which includes refrigeration capabilities, and the business operates in two interstate cities.